VT-Visionarium/garlic/README.md

    Open Scene Graph installations to be sym-linked into /usr/local/bin/, /usr/local/lib64/, and so on; encap manages that choice with the file /usr/local/encap/encap.exclude.

+   So of these projects have a root_install.bash install script which needs to be run as the root super user.
+Read it first!
+Then run 'sudo ./root_install.bash' or 'su -' it if you like.

    Not all packages come in the same source form, some are just tarballs, some are git repos, some are .deb binary packages, some are svn repos,